nrs-org/novelslop/content/vol_01/chap_07.typ

   attracted to you, though the former skills could be useful for certain situations.

-  "You guys should check on them" Mikoto enthuastically interjected, "They are very cool!
-Me and Uta watched them all the time too!"

-  "Is that right, Kazugai-san?"
-The two girls turned their heads to Uta.

-  "Heh?"
-Uta seemed startled, "I guess so."

-  It seemed that the topic of idols distracted the group from the main character, whose head was still on the clouds.
+  Nevertheless, it seemed that the topic of idols distracted the group from the main character, whose head was still on the clouds.

   "Hey-, are you okay?
 I'm sorry if it's something you don't want to answer..."
   Mikoto worriedly asked, once she finally noticed the absolute state of disbelief on Mona's face.

   Though, not answering would just mean she admitted she was an idol fan herself.
-And that she had something to hide about that.
+And that she had something to hide about that, which was even more suspicious.

   Mona, after getting lost in thought for about a minute, finally resurfaced back to life.